martinambrus/PitchExtractor/README.md

 # JDC-PitchExtractor
 This repo contains the training code for deep neural pitch extractor for Voice Conversion (VC) and TTS used in [StarGANv2-VC](https://github.com/yl4579/StarGANv2-VC) and [StyleTTS](https://github.com/yl4579/StyleTTS).
 This is the F0 network in StarGANv2-VC and pitch extractor in StyleTTS.

+The project now defaults to a Conformer-based backbone that combines self-attention with depthwise convolutions for improved accuracy, robustness, and temporal modelling.
+The legacy JDCNet architecture is still available via the `model_params.architecture` setting when compatibility with earlier checkpoints is required.

 ## Pre-requisites
 1. Python >= 3.7